-•

-Project Number Project Name Goal s Met Hazard(s) to be Mitigated Description of Problem and Solution Critical Facility (Yes/No) EHP Issues Estimate d Timeline Lead Agency Estimate d Costs Estimated Benefits Potenti al Funding Sources Priority Mitigation Category CRS Category

-2023 - Bear Town 1, 5 Flood, Problem: No Permitting Within 5 Highway \$100,000 Reduction in WQIP, Hig SIP SP
+Project Number Project Name Goal s Met Hazard(s) to be Mitigated Description of Problem and Solution Critical Facility (Yes/No) EHP Issues Estimate d Timeline Lead Agency Estimate d Costs Estimated Benefits Potenti al Funding Sources Priority Mitigation Category CRS Category 2023- Town of Lake Luzerne -001 Bear Town Road 1, 5 Flood, Severe Storm Problem: There is a need for two replacement stream crossings on Beartown Road for Schaeffers Brook (Upper and Lower Crossings).
+Both crossings are located in the Upper Hudson River watershed.
+The road at these locations has been washed out several times in the past decade.
+Sediment has been deposited into this trout stream leading to the Hudson River No Permitting will be required from NYSDEC and USACE, generally these projects fall under the NYSDEC General Permit (GP- 5-09-002) and the USACE Nationwide permit #3 (Maintenanc e).
+These permits will be obtained once the draft design has been approved by the municipality.
+Within 5 years Highway Superintende nt, Warren County Soil and Water Conservation District \$100,000 per crossing Reduction in flooding and flood damage, improved water quality and protection of critical fish habitat.
+WQIP, HMGP, BRIC, PDM, CHIPS, Town budget Hig SIP SP

-Town of Road Severe There is a will be years Superintende per flooding and HMGP, h

-Lake Storm need for two required nt, Warren crossing flood BRIC,

-Luzern replacement from County Soil damage, PDM,

--001 stream NYSDEC and and Water improved CHIPS,

-crossings on USACE, Conservation water quality Town

-Beartown generally District and budget

-Road for these protection

-Schaeffers projects fall of critical

-Brook (Upper under the NYSDEC fish habitat.

-and Lower Crossings).
-General

-Both Permit (GP-

-crossings are 5-09-002)

-located in the and the

-Upper USACE

-Hudson River Nationwide

-watershed. permit #3

-The road at (Maintenanc

-these e).
-These

-locations has permits will

-been washed be obtained

-out several once the

-times in the draft design

-past decade. has been

-Sediment has approved by

-been the

-deposited municipality.

-into this trout

-stream leading to the

-Hudson River